If you are doing back squats or hip thrusts with a barbell, having the best barbell pad is important for the quality of your workout and comfort.

 This dense level foam will help it retain shape for a long time.

 Remember, these barbell pads are designed for the 2″ Olympic-sized bars.
 While you can use these on 1″ bars, they will not stay on well and are more prone to slipping.

 5. REEHUT Squat Pad Barbell Pad for Squats, Lunges and Hip Thrusts

 The longest barbell pad on the list at over 17 inches, the REEEHUT is approaching 5,000 reviews on Amazon, so we aren’t the only ones who are a fan.

 I don’t want to call this an oversized bar pad, but it is the longest barbell pad on the list, making it a great option for those who need to cover a wider body span, whether for squats or hip thrusts.

-We see a similar ergonomic design as with other barbell pads, with the thick foam on the edges of the barbell pad and a dip in the middle.
+We see a similar ergonomic design on these barbell cushions as with other barbell pads, with thick foam on the edges of the barbell pad and a dip in the middle.

 This foam pad also has securing straps to help secure it to the bar.

 This barbell pad can be used on both standard and Olympic-sized bars.